-- · The market for our systems infrastructure and software solutions is new and unproven and may not grow. - The data and information that we provide to our clients, and their constituents, could be inaccurate or incomplete, which could harm both patients and our business, financial condition and results of operations. - · Our use of open source technology could impose limitations on our ability to commercialize our offerings.
+- The market for our systems infrastructure and software solutions is new and unproven and may not grow. - The data and information that we provide to our customers, and their constituents, could be inaccurate or incomplete, which could harm both patients and our business, financial condition and results of operations. - Our use of open source technology could impose limitations on our ability to commercialize our offerings.

-Risks related to our OpenNMS business and use of open source software:
+Risks related to our OpenNMS open source business: